palbuquerque140/Fraudulent-Actions-Prediction/README.md

 **Data Preprocessing:**

 - Handled outliers and verified no missing values were present.
-- Scaled the Amount feature to align with the other already standardized variables.
+- **Scaled** the `Amount` feature to align with the other already standardized variables.
-- Applied PCA for dimensionality reduction and noise suppression, which also reduced multicollinearity.
+- Applied **PCA** for dimensionality reduction and noise suppression, which also reduced multicollinearity.

 **Modeling & Validation:**

-- Implemented K-Fold Cross-Validation at the start to evaluate model stability and generalization.
+- Implemented **K-Fold Cross-Validation** at the start to evaluate model stability and generalization.
-- Initially tested three models: Logistic Regression, Gradient Boosting, and a Neural Network.
+- Initially tested three models: `Logistic Regression`, `Gradient Boosting`, and a `Neural Network`.
-- Gradient Boosting and Neural Network were discontinued early due to long training times, as Logistic Regression already achieved strong results in cross-validation.
+- `Gradient Boosting and Neural Network` were **discontinued** early due to long training times, as `Logistic Regression` already achieved **strong results** in cross-validation.
-- Logistic Regression was then selected for further optimization.
+- `Logistic Regression` was then selected for **further optimization**.

 **Hyperparameter Tuning:**

-- Fine-tuned Logistic Regression using Randomized Search to optimize regularization strength and solver parameters, ensuring robust convergence.
+- Fine-tuned Logistic Regression using **Randomized Search** to optimize regularization strength and solver parameters, ensuring robust convergence.

 ## Results